rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 ## Specifying VA Number

 Virtual Account number which is displayed to customer, contains two parts. for example, in `{91012}{12435678}` , the first part is the company code and the second part is a unique code.
-The second part can be customized (For **Permata**  b2b agreement model is supported).
+The second part can be customized (For **Permata** B2B agreement model is supported).
 Following conditions need to be followed while customizing VA number:

 * Only digits are allowed.
 * Different banks have different specifications for their custom VA numbers.
 Please go through the documentation of the respective banks.
-You can get the documentation on the websites of corresponding banks.
 * If the number provided is already utilized for another order, then a different unique number will be used instead.
-* If the number provided is longer in length than required, then the unnecessary digits in the end will be trimmed.
+* If the number provided is longer than required, then the unnecessary digits in the end will be trimmed.
-* If the number provided is shorter in length than required, then the number will be prefixed with zeros.
+* If the number provided is shorter than required, then the number will be prefixed with zeros.

-By default Midtrans will randomize VA number used for *Bank Transfer* payment method transaction.
-To customize the VA Number for *Bank Transfer* payment method, add the `bank_transfer` parameters in the Charge API Request Body as shown below.
+Midtrans creates a random VA number for transaction using *Bank Transfer* payment method.
+You can customize this VA Number, by adding  `bank_transfer` parameters in the Charge API Request Body as shown below.

 Please add **bank_transfer** parameter during [API Request](/en/core-api/bank-transfer.md?id=charge-api-request)
 <!-- tabs:start -->